Docs

 2. Step 2

-Send a pathUSD transfer on the Tempo network to the deposit_address from the challenge.
+Send a USDC transfer on the Tempo network to the deposit_address from the challenge.
 The transfer must be:

 • To the exact deposit_address returned in the 402 response